timorodr/seal_git_workflow/README.md

 THIS IS MACKENZIE'S MESSAGE HIIIII

-these are changes from Yuliya's feature branch these are changes from Yuliya's feature branch2
+these are changes from Yuliya's feature branch2

+these are changes from Yuliya's feature branch3